reactjs/react.dev/src/content/reference/react/useState.md

 ---

-### I'm trying to set state to a function, but it gets called instead {/*im-trying-to-set-state-to-a-function-but-it-gets-called-instead*/}
+### I'm trying to set State to a function, but it gets called instead {/*im-trying-to-set-state-to-a-function-but-it-gets-called-instead*/}

-You can't put a function into state like this:
+You can't put a function into State like this:

 ```js
 const [fn, setFn] = useState(someFunction);